Please wait while we check

 Goods imported into the EU are subject to EU-wide import regulations, customs tariffs and customs procedures.

 The EU believes that products should be able to be freely imported.
 This means that most products don’t need an import license, and there are rarely quotas or other restrictions, unless safeguard measures are temporarily imposed because an industry has been affected by a sudden increase in imports.
+For small businesses looking to import into the UK, see this useful guide.

 Safeguard measures may mean an import or tariff quota is imposed, and/or a system of automatic import licensing (‘surveillance’) is introduced.
 For example, in April 2016 surveillance was announced on the imports of certain iron and steel products, due to a dramatic increase in Chinese steel exports, and a fall in EU exports of steel products.
 Surveillance meant that the EU could gather statistical information and analyses import trends, helping it deal with the vulnerability of the EU steel market to sudden changes in world steel markets.
 You can find other documents relating to safeguards on the European Commission website.